Premature births: A guide for NZ employers

 Resume their regular parental leave payments once the preterm payments end.

-Employees must contact IRD directly to arrange this transition.
+Employees must contact the IRD directly to arrange this transition.

 It's important to note that employees can return to work between the end of preterm payments and the start of regular parental leave payments if they choose to do so.